 The Washington Dept. of Commerce has allocated $15 million in LIHEAP relief funds for qualifying residents to pay for both rent and utility bills.
-If you think you may qualify, please make an appointment with OLYCAP or the CAC in your county to receive these funds before they’re gone!
-SEE CONTACT INFO BELOW!
+If you think you may qualify, please make an appointment with OLYCAP or the CAC in your county.
+See contact information below.

 Open to residents of the PUD 1 service area and offers assistance one time per year.
 This program is administered by the Community Action Councils (CAC) for Mason and Jefferson Counties.
 For more information on the program read the Jefferson County fund procedures or the Mason County fund procedures.
 For information on assistance on weatherizing your home, click here.
 To donate to the Canal Comfort Fund, you can fill out the fund section on your remittance section of your monthly bill or you can contact Customer Service and pledge a monthly amount to be added to your monthly statements.
 These donations are tax deductible and 100% of donations go toward families in need.

 Low Income Home Energy Assistance Program (LIHEAP) is a federal assistance program that is also administered by the CAC.

 OlyCAP (Jefferson County)

 Port Townsend Office